 Several agencies noted that retreads are difficult to find or are not available, especially for passenger vehicles.
 Currently, retread passenger tires are not produced in California and have very limited availability nationally.
-Demand for retread truck and bus tires is reduced due to importation of very low cost tires that are reportedly not capable of being retread.
+Demand for retread truck and bus tires is reduced due to importation of very low-cost tires that are reportedly not capable of being retread.
 Many state agencies typically consider the initial cost of tires rather than considering the life cycle cost of a quality tire that can be retread several times.
-In an effort to increase the use of retread tires.
-CalRecycle received a qualified proposal to meet the requirements of the Request for Proposal (RFP) entitled "Retread Tires Services, DRR19084" on April 17, 2020.
-This contract will evaluate potential for certain market segments (including state and local government fleets) to use retread light truck and passenger tires.
-The Contractor will provide at least 40 California state agencies or departments, including regional or district offices that have purchasing authority for tires or retread tires, with education and training regarding the benefits of using retread targeted tires.
-The contract tasks also includes surveying the procurement processes to understand any impediments such as policy, bidding or insurance requirements (such as the State Agency Buy Recycled Campaign, recycled product purchasing policies and ordinances) or prohibitions, and identifying the applicable contracting and purchasing process for tires and retread tires.
+In an effort to increase the use of retread tires, CalRecycle received a qualified proposal to meet the requirements of the Request for Proposal (RFP) entitled "Retread Tires Services, DRR19084" on April 17, 2020.
+Through this contract, a series of webinars, brochures, website updates and resources targeted towards California state agencies or departments, including regional or district offices provided education and training regarding the benefits of using retread tires.
+The contract tasks also include surveying the procurement processes to understand any impediments such as policy, bidding or insurance requirements (such as the State Agency Buy Recycled Campaign, recycled product purchasing policies and ordinances) or prohibitions, and identifying the applicable contracting and purchasing process for tires and retread tires.